U.S. agriculture agency extends climate funding to small farmers

 WASHINGTON, Dec 12 (Reuters) - The U.S. Department of Agriculture will distribute an additional $325 million in funding for projects tailored to smaller-scale farmers to reduce their greenhouse gas emissions, taking its total annual investment in climate-friendly farming to more than $3 billion, the agency announced Monday.

-USDA's efforts are part of a broader Biden administration goal to cut emissions across the U.S. economy and are targeting the approximately 10% of U.S. emissions generated from farming annually, according to the Environmental Protection Agency.
+USDA's efforts are part of a broader Biden administration goal to cut U.S. emissions, targeting the approximately 10% generated from farming annually, according to the Environmental Protection Agency.

-The money will fund 71 projects ranging from $250,000 to just under $5 million and which will aid small and historically underserved farmers in adopting and assessing lower-emission farming practices.
+The money will fund 71 projects, ranging from $250,000 to just under $5 million, which will aid small and historically underserved farmers in adopting and assessing lower-emission farming practices.

 The funded groups include Black farmer associations, Native American tribes and organizations that serve women, veteran and beginning farmers.

-The project funds will come from USDA's Commodity Credit Corporation (CCC), a pool of money provided by the U.S. Treasury to support the farm economy, as did funding for a $2.8 billion round of funding for 70 climate-friendly farm projects between $5 million and $100 million the agency announced in September.
+The money will come from USDA's Commodity Credit Corporation (CCC), which is funded by the U.S. Treasury to support the farm economy.
+USDA also drew on CCC money for the $2.8 billion round of funding for 70 climate-friendly farm projects of $5 million to $100 million the agency announced in September.

-Republican representative G.T.
-Thompson of Pennsylvania, incoming chairman of the House Agriculture Committee, has argued USDA's use of CCC money for the projects is outside of its authority and has said he will audit the program, according to a Politico report.
-Thompson's office did not respond to a request to confirm the report.
+Republican U.S. Representative G.T.
+Thompson of Pennsylvania, incoming chairman of the House Agriculture Committee, has argued USDA's use of CCC money for the projects is outside of its authority and has said he will audit the program.

+"I am sure there are worthy projects, but USDA is abusing the authorities of the (CCC) and this will be reviewed in the new year," Thompson said in an email.

 "We're helping to create a market opportunity for farmers, which is precisely what the CCC was designed to do," he said.